svkohler/TrueForest/README.md

         config.dump_path = "please enter path to dump location here" + "/dump_" + config.experiment_name
 ```

-Then create a datafolder expanding the above folder structure according to your need in the following way:
+Then create a datafolder expanding the above folder structure according to your needs in the following way:

 ```
 ├── data